 One of the most distinctive developments of the MINIBOSS ecosystem is the FAMILY BUSINESS CAMP — a special educational format designed to nurture young entrepreneurs together with their families.
 It connects business education, family strategy, innovation, leadership and practical project work in one powerful environment.

-We spoke with Dr Olga Azarova, founder of MINIBOSS BUSINESS SCHOOL, about why children need entrepreneurship education, how the FAMILY BUSINESS CAMP works, and why the future belongs to families that teach their children not to wait for opportunities, but to create them.
+We spoke with Dr Olga Azarova, founder of MINIBOSS BUSINESS SCHOOL, about why children need entrepreneurship education, how the FAMILY BUSINESS CAMP works, and why the future belongs to families that teach their children not to wait for opportunities, but to create them within the modern economy.

 Dr Azarova, MINIBOSS BUSINESS SCHOOL is often described as a unique invention in global education.
 What makes it so different?